JarodMica/StyleTTS-WebUI/README.md

 ```

 10. Install eSpeak-NG onto your computer.
 Head over to https://github.com/espeak-ng/espeak-ng/releases and select the ```espeak-ng-X64.msi``` the assets dropdown.
 Download, run, and follow the prompts to set it up on your device.
 As of this write-up, it'll be at the bottom of 1.51 on the github releases page
+> You can remove the program by going to "Add or remove programs" on your computer, then searching for espeak.
 11. Download punkt by running the below python script:
 ```
 python .\modules\StyleTTS2\styletts2\download_punkt.py